 The Town of Sandwich recently approved a brief proposal by BCPA to post new signs at the Town Beach and boat launch on Bearcamp Pond, from NH Fish & Game, LPC, and NHDES regarding 1) lead-free fishing tackle, 2) loon protection, and 3) laws which prohibit exotic species and mandate cleaning watercraft.
 The new signs were posted on July 22nd and BCPA members, Bob Greene, Gail Colozzi, Linda DeMaio, Mary Hillsgrove, and April Greene-Colozzi also reached out to beach visitors with information about the three items above.

-We have commenced the VLAP summer water sampling and did the first sampling on June 14th.
-Mary Hillsgrove, Linda and Lou DeMaio received training in sampling procedures from Bob Greene and Gail Colozzi.
-Gail and Bob are collecting water samples for DES/EPA every other week as part of the CyanoMonitoring Program through DES/EPA.
+We completed the VLAP summer water sampling on August 16th.
+Thanks to Mary Hillsgrove, Linda and Lou DeMaio, Gerry Butters, and Michael Henle for volunteering to learn sampling procedures.
+At then end of September, Bob Greene and Gail Colozzi will complete the biweekly collection of water samples for DES/EPA as part of the CyanoMonitoring Program through DES/EPA.

 There is a smart phone App to report an algae bloom if anyone encounters one while they're on the pond or near the shore.
 The App allows you to take a photo with your phone and submit it to DES and EPA along with some information (location, etc.).
 Here's the link to the cyanobacteria monitoring website online for basic info: http://cyanos.org/bloomwatch/ and using your smartphone.
 You can download the BloomWatch App on your smartphone for free from iTunes or the App store on your phone.